 - BA in Sociology from the University of California at San Diego (UCSD).

-- Tony has designed a Contemplative Learning model with 12 Practices to bring contemplative learning to listening and leadership.
+- As a designer, our Contemplative Learning model with 12 Practices brings contemplative learning to listening and leadership.

-- created and led “Practice Fields” in personal mastery to bring mindfulness practice to everyday life.
+- Creating “Practice Fields” in personal mastery brings mindfulness practice to everyday life.

 Tony is certified in these areas of adult learning and human development:

-As a learning specialist, Tony has instructed undergrad and graduate students; researched and delivered learning methods at various universities, including Rutgers University Business School, Newark (“Executive Leadership”), and Fordham University’s MBA Program (“Leadership, Language, and Trust,”).
-He redesigned the “Master of Science in Organizational Leadership” (MSOL) at Mercy College, which involved the development of faculty teams to deliver programs on campus and at the corporate headquarters of Con Edison in Manhattan.
+As a learning specialist, Tony has instructed undergrad and graduate students.
+He researched and delivered learning methods at various universities, including Rutgers University Business School, Newark (“Executive Leadership”), and Fordham University’s MBA Program (“Leadership, Language, and Trust,”).

-From 1985 to 1993, Tony founded, published, and operated two news magazines serving the LGBT community in San Diego (the San Diego Scene, and Bravo!
+From 1985 to 1993, Tony founded and published two news magazines serving the LGBTQ community in San Diego (the San Diego Scene, and Bravo!
 Newsmagazine).
-He authored columns and essays on diversity, leadership, and human rights; published in Update Newspaper, San Diego; The San Diego Reader, Ten Percent Magazine, and The San Diego Tribune (1994-97).
+He authored columns and essays on culture and leadership, published in Update Newspaper, The San Diego Reader, Ten Percent Magazine, and The San Diego Tribune (1994-97).

-From 1984 to 1997 Zampella served as an LGBT and human rights activist: as Chair of San Diego’s gay pride organization; board member of the County’s AIDS organizations; advisor of the Board of Trustees to San Diego City College; and, on advisory boards to Mayors Maureen O’Connor and Susan Golding.
+From 1984 to 1997, Tony served as an LGBTQ and human rights activist: as Chair of San Diego’s gay pride organization; board member of the County’s AIDS organizations; advisor of the Board of Trustees to San Diego City College; and, on advisory boards to Mayors Maureen O’Connor and Susan Golding.

-Tony also served on the Board of Governors at the Human Rights Campaign, the nation’s largest LGBT civil rights organization.
-From 1993 to 1997, he served as Commissioner on the San Diego Human Relations Commission.
+Tony also served on the Board of Governors at the Human Rights Campaign, the nation’s largest LGBTQ civil rights organization.
+From 1993 to 1997, he served as Commissioner of the San Diego Human Relations Commission.